Scope of Terms and Conditions

 Ewell Hall is available for bookings on a half-hour or hourly basis between 07:30am and midnight.
 Overnight bookings are not permitted.
 Out of consideration for our neighbours, loud music may not be played so it can be heard outside the hall after 23:00.

 Bookings must include any time needed for preparations or setup before the event and all time needed to clear up after the event.
 Access to the hall will not be permitted outside the hours booked and paid for.

 Ewell Hall is considered unsuitable for teenagers’ parties, 18th or 21st birthday parties or Halloween parties.
 Bookings for events of these types will not normally be accepted.

 In signing the booking form the Hirer agrees that the Ewell Hall Manager, Trustees and others acting on their behalf have full rights of access to all parts of the Ewell Hall at any time.

-The Trustees reserve the right to refuse any booking request without explanation or, in exceptional circumstances, to cancel an existing booking.
+The Trustees reserve the right to refuse any booking request without explanation or, in exceptional circumstances or when the hall is needed for an important and unforeseen church event, to cancel an existing booking.
 If the Trustees decide to cancel a booking, any booking fee or Security, Damage and Cleaning Deposit paid will normally be repaid in full, but may, in exceptional circumstances depending upon the reason for the cancellation, be retained as a contribution towards any losses at the discretion of the Trustees.

 If a Hirer fails to comply with the terms and conditions of the booking The Trustees reserve the right to terminate the event immediately and close the hall.
 In such circumstances no refund will be made and the Security, Damage and Cleaning Deposit will be forfeited.